 The Low-Calorie Twist: For a cocktail known as a dessert drink, its simple ingredients hardly resemble an indulgent dessert.
 A classic Manhattan like this won't set you back more than 200 calories.

 The Recipe: This drink is spa water meets a gin and tonic.
 Refreshing lime, mint, and cucumber taste simply refreshing swirled together in one cocktail.
 It tastes so healthy and delicious you'll forget your drinking gin.

 The Low-Calorie Twist: Basic ingredients are the key to a low-calorie cocktail, and this drink contains just gin, lime, mint, cucumber, and tonic water.

 The Recipe: Make this naturally sweet cocktail with fresh raspberries, lime, ginger, white rum, club soda, and mint.
 It's positively refreshing and looks just as delightful.

 The Low-Calorie Twist: This cocktail is refined sugar–free, helping keep the calorie count low.
-Instead of a classic simple syrup, the recipe calls for a honey ginger sweetener.
+Instead of classic simple syrup, the recipe calls for a honey ginger sweetener.

 The Recipe: To prepare this cocktail, you'll need gin, lime, rhubarb bitters, rhubarb simple syrup, and kaffir lime leaves for a little something extra.
 The rhubarb lends itself to the sweetness of the drink and upgrades the classic cocktail.

 The Low-Calorie Twist: You can use a sugar alternative to knock a few calories off this tart cocktail.
 Keep in mind that a traditional gimlet without simple syrup will set you back no more than 150 calories.

 The Recipe: If you aren't afraid of spice, this cocktail is for you.
-Mix up tequila, fresh grapefruit juice, lime, and a sliced jalapeño pepper.
+Mix up tequila, fresh grapefruit juice, lime, and sliced jalapeño pepper.
 For extra spice, let the jalapeño sit in your tequila an hour before serving.

 The Low-Calorie Twist: This recipe calls for an optional splash of simple syrup.
 If you leave out the simple syrup, you're left with a naturally flavorful healthier cocktail.